 Where is the air conditioner located?

-If the inside of the air conditioner has mold and you’ve already determined that the recipe for mold is nutrients moisture and darkness, then how is the source of nutrients getting inside of the machine.
+If the inside of the air conditioner has mold and you’ve already determined that the recipe for mold is nutrients, moisture, and darkness, then the question is , how is the source of nutrients getting inside of the machine?

 Some of the possibilities include that it is located under a tree, or it is in an area like a wind tunnel where dirt is easily kicked up and can get into the machine.

-There is many reasons why an air conditioner can be exposed to extra dirt and debris.
+There are many reasons why an air conditioner can be exposed to extra dirt and debris.